TEI2024BA/TEI2024BA.github.io/_i18n/en/pages/contact.md

 - [HD LAB - Biblioteca digital](https://hdlab.space/biblioteca-digital/)
 - [Digital Editions with Minimal Computing - MITH/USAL](https://raffazizzi.gitlab.io/minimaldigipub/es/)

-#Sponsorship Opportunities
+# Sponsorship Opportunities

- Get in touch at [hdlabconicet@gmail.com](mailto:hdlabconicet@gmail.com) to find out more about the sponsorship levels available.
+ Get in touch at [hdlabconicet@gmail.com](mailto:hdlabconicet@gmail.com) to find out more about the sponsorship options available.

 Our default sponsorship packages include:

-- Virtual Sponsor: Logo on the TEI2024 sponsors web page (linking to your website)  and opening conference slide, mentioned in thank-you speech at opening keynote.
+- Virtual Sponsor: Logo on the TEI 2024 sponsors web page (linking to your website)  and opening conference slide, mentioned in thank-you speech at opening keynote.
-- Reception Sponsor: All of the above, plus announced special thanks at the start of one of the receptions, a tweet from the @TEI twitter account thanking the sponsor on the day of that reception, and table/booth allowed at both poster session and that reception
+- Reception Sponsor: All of the above, plus announced special thanks at the start of one of the receptions, a tweet from the @TEI twitter account thanking the sponsor on the day of that reception.

-Other sponsorship opportunities can be negotiated directly, and individual items (such as full/half-page adverts in the PDF book of abstracts) are available.
+Other sponsorship opportunities can be negotiated directly, and individual items (such as full/half-page adverts in the PDF book of abstracts) are also available.